MKustwan/MKustwan/README.md

 <p align="justify">My name is Magdalena Kustwan.
 I graduated from Silesian University of Technology, faculty Environmental Engineering.
 Currently I'm working as an assistant of a gas pipelines designer.
 I have 9 years of experience in designing, creating technical ducumentation.
 <br>I want to rebrand and become <strong>automation tester</strong> and I want to constantly develop towards <strong>automated testing.</strong>
 <br>Working as a tester gives a lot of <strong>possibilities to develop, requires commitment and continuous training</strong> - and this values I appreciate a lot.
-<br>My goal is to develop my knowledge and technical skills in the testing area.
+<br>My goal is to develop my knowledge and technical skills in the testing area.</br>
+<br>cc

   I want to get to know JavaScript (and I'm also open for learning another programming languages) and tools which are used in automated testing.
 <br>Thanks to my work experience I develop interpersonal skills to work successfully with all of my team members.
 I think this experience would be very helpfull in a work connected with testing.
 <br>In this portfolio I would like to show my <strong>testing knowledge and technical skills</strong>, which I gained through self-learning and through taking part in courses connected with testing.
 <br>I am determined to develop my knowledge and technical skills in testing area and my first goal is to get a job as a <strong>junior software tester.</strong></p>